Sigil CLI JSON Contract

 • sigil inspect types: solved top-level declaration types plus named type inventory

-• sigil inspect world: normalized runtime world for one project env
+• sigil inspect world: normalized runtime world for one project env or one standalone file

 • sigil inspect codegen: generated TypeScript plus span-map summary